 In 2010 she became an executive director and member of the managing board of the newly-established PEXIM Foundation, a private, non-profit organization with headquarters in Belgrade, Serbia, and Skopje, Macedonia, as a vehicle to support talented students from both countries to continue their studies at the University of Cambridge.

-In 2011 she started working for US company Continental Wind Serbia which develops wind farms, and was its director from 2013 to October 2015.
+In 2011 she started working for the US company, Continental Wind Serbia, which develops wind farms, and was its director from 2013 to October 2015.

 A month later, in September 2016 she participated in the Pride Parade held in Belgrade where she came together with Belgrade mayor Sinisa Mali to support representatives of LGBTQ population.

 Besides being a minister, BrnabiĆ also presided and presides over the Council for innovation-based entrepreneurship and information technologies as well as the Council for national minorities of the Serbian government.